 6. Sexual Activity in Homes

 Children under the age of 13 are deemed to be incapable in law of giving consent to sexual activity.
-Therefore, children of this age who engage in sexual activity must be referred under the Derby and Derbyshire Safeguarding Children Boards' Procedures as potentially suffering from Significant Harm.
+Therefore, children of this age who engage in sexual activity must be referred under the Derby and Derbyshire Safeguarding Children Partnership Procedures as potentially suffering from Significant Harm.

 Children's social workers, placement officers and care providers must be alert to such relationships when considering the placement of children under 13.
 Children of this age who are likely to be at risk from each other (or from older children) should not be placed together.